-So today I’m going to show you how to make your vanilla with glycerin instead – aka vanilla glycerite, or with water if you can’t have glycerin.
+So today I'm going to show you how to make your vanilla with glycerine instead – aka vanilla glycerite, or with water if you can't have glycerine.

-The oil is heated under pressure with water until the glycerin splits from the fatty acids and is absorbed by water.
+The oil is heated under pressure with water until the glycerine splits from the fatty acids and is absorbed by water.
 Then it’s further distilled to enhance purity.
-Glycerin is a clear, sweet, thick syrup.
+Glycerine is a clear, sweet, thick syrup.

 It’s commonly used in food manufacturing because of it’s sweet flavor with fewer calories than table sugar.
-Our bodies also metabolize glycerin more slowly than sugar, preventing a blood sugar spike.
+Our bodies also metabolize glycerine more slowly than sugar, preventing a blood sugar spike.

-However, there are a few drawbacks to using glycerin as opposed to alcohol — flavor and shelf life.
+However, there are a few drawbacks to using glycerine as opposed to alcohol — flavor and shelf life.
 We love the flavor, but others swear by rum or bourbon vanilla.

-The shelf life for a vanilla extract is about 4-6 years, while glycerin-based vanilla lasts about a year.
+The shelf life for a vanilla extract is about 4-6 years, while glycerine-based vanilla lasts about a year.

 This Christmas, we’re making this extract to give as gifts.
 Who wouldn’t appreciate their own bottle of delicious homemade vanilla extract?
 Especially when they take the lid off and get that first smell – it’s almost intoxicating!